 Climate change and the glaciers

 Even since Hidden Iceland started back in 2017 we’ve seen one of the most popular glaciers lost to guiding.
 Svínafellsjökull has become inaccessible due to a warming climate.
 This particular glacier, lovingly nicknamed ‘the Hollywood Glacier’, was the used in TV shows like Game of Thrones and movies like Batman Begins and Interstellar.
 The rapidly shrinking glacier has left behind an exposed rock face that is prone to massive landslides.
 This means no more guiding on this glacier.
 A fact that is sadly being repeated across the country.

 The documentary Not OK was released earlier this year referencing one of Iceland’s ice caps now being de-categorised as a glacier due to its diminished size.

 The team at Extreme Ice Survey created the Chasing Ice documentary on climate change which continuously monitors the depletion of glaciers in Iceland and worldwide.
 This can currently be found on Netflix.

-So for a company that specialises in immersive travel onto glaciers and other untouched terrain it’s a definite concern reading about the new report published by the UN stating that drastic action is needed to stop this onset of climate change.
+So for a company that puts such a focus on sustainable tourism in Iceland, specialises in immersive travel onto glaciers and other untouched terrain it is definitely concerning reading the new report published by the UN.
+This states that drastic action is needed to stop this onset of climate change.
 Estimates say that we have 12 years to dramatically change how we create energy, consume meals, and run our businesses or it’ll be too late to ‘fix’.